 How to improve sustainability and energy consumption with robotics

-Kandeh Yumkella, the Director-General of the United Nations Industrial Development Organization (UNIDO), pointed out that industrial energy efficiency is a key issue that needs to be addressed to ensure continued growth, employment and mitigation of climate change.
+Kandeh Yumkella, the Director General of the United Nations Industrial Development Organisation (UNIDO), pointed out that industrial energy efficiency is a key issue that needs to be addressed to ensure continued growth, employment and mitigation of climate change.
 To pursue a sustainable future, manufacturers need to find options to increase energy efficiency.
-Industrial robotics is an ideal solution to help improve sustainability and minimize the environmental impact of manufacturing activities while maintaining high productivity and efficiency.
+Industrial robotics is an ideal solution to help improve sustainability and minimise the environmental impact of manufacturing activities while maintaining high productivity and efficiency.

 Compared to a completely human-operated assembly line, the adoption of robotics in manufacturing is more sustainable and energy-saving.
 For example, robots don’t need to work in bright lighting; unlike human workforce, they also don’t require heating on the factory floor during the winter months, achieving considerable energy savings.
 Besides, robots can work non-stop, and their high speed helps increase the production rate, thereby reducing standby time and avoid unnecessary waste of energy.

 Additionally, as robots are programmed to work precisely, scrap or excess material during production processes can be reduced, thereby minimising not only energy but also material waste.
 For instance, in a car assembly line, a robot can accurately calculate how much paint is needed for a certain vehicle and then repeat the same process, reducing the material used and the amount of defective or unsuitable end products.
 This directly benefits both the consumer and the environment, because the number of items that end up in landfills or are returned after purchase will be decreased dramatically.